mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: gsl_matrix* PULSEMaxLengthFixedFilter

-        Pulse template whose length is :option:`maxLengthFixedFilter` associated to the first energy to be included in the library
+        Pulse template whose length is :option:`largeFilter` associated to the first energy to be included in the library

 .. cpp:function:: int align(double samprate, gsl_vector **vector1, gsl_vector **vector2)